rubensworks/article-privacy-decentralized/content/framework.md

 and make use of them during query execution, but we consider this out-of-scope for this work.

 Furthermore, we consider quad pattern-based access to file sources instead of more complex [SPARQL queries](cite:cites spec:sparqllang).
-This is because triple patterns or quad patterns are the fundamental elements of SPARQL queries, and any SPARQL query can be decomposed into multiple smaller quad pattern queries.
+This is because triple and quad patterns are the fundamental elements of SPARQL queries, and any SPARQL query can be decomposed into multiple smaller quad pattern queries.
 For examples, client-side query engines such as [Comunica](cite:cites comunica) decompose any SPARQL query into a sequence of quad pattern queries for evaluation against heterogeneous sources,